anthonyharrison/lib4sbom/README.md

 This tool is meant to support software development.
 The usefulness of the tool is dependent on the SBOM data which is provided to the tool.
 Unfortunately, the tool is unable to determine the validity or completeness of such a SBOM file; users of the tool are therefore reminded that they should assert the quality of any data which is provided to the tool.

+Parsing invalid SBOM files may lead to unpredictable results.

 ## Feedback and Contributions